-- C. Program Aides - 1.
-Program aides shall be at least sixteen (16) years of age.
-Program aides shall work directly under the supervision of the program director or program leaders and shall never be left alone with children. - 2.
-Program aides can be counted as staff in determining child care staff ratios. - D. Employment of maintenance staff, including kitchen service, grounds, and housekeeping employees less than sixteen (16) years of age, must be in compliance with Colorado labor laws. - E. First Aid and CPR Certified Staff - 1.
-For every thirty (30) or fewer children in attendance, there must be at least one (1) staff member who holds a current Department-approved First Aid and safety certificate that includes CPR for all ages of children.
+- 4. Child care health consultants (CCHC) must complete the Department-approved child care health consultant (CCHC) training prior to consulting with the center.
+The center must obtain and maintain proof of course completion. - All Child Care Health Consultants (CCHC) must show evidence they have completed the Colorado Department of Public Health and Environment (CDPHE) immunization course annually. - E. Employment of maintenance staff, including kitchen service, grounds, and housekeeping employees less than sixteen (16) years of age, must be in compliance with Colorado labor laws. - F. At least one staff member with current department-approved medication administration training and delegation must be on duty at all times. - G. First Aid and CPR Certified Staff - 1.
+For every thirty (30) or fewer children in attendance, there must be at least one (1) staff member who holds current Department-approved First Aid and CPR certificate for all ages of children.
 Such individuals must be with the children at all times when the center is in operation.
-If children are at different locations, there must be a First Aid and CPR qualified staff member at each location.
-In a day camp, all staff that are eighteen (18) years of age and over are required to have a current First Aid and CPR certificate from a nationally recognized provider.
-Uncertified staff must work with another certified staff member. - 2.
-All employees caring for children, not required by rule to be certified in First Aid and CPR, must complete a basic First Aid and CPR module within 30 calendar days of employment and the module must be renewed every 2 years.
+If children are at different locations, there must be a First Aid and CPR qualified staff member at each location. - 2.
+In a day camp, all staff members who are eighteen (18) years of age and older must have current Department-approved First Aid and CPR certificates.
+Uncertified staff members must work with another certified staff member. - 3.
+All employees caring for children, not required by rule to be certified in First Aid and CPR, must complete a Department-approved basic First Aid and CPR module within thirty (30) calendar days of employment and the module must be renewed every two (2) years.

-7.712.43 Required Staff Supervision [Rev. eff.
-6/1/07]
+7.712.43 Required Staff Supervision

-- A. A program director must be present at the center at least 60% of any day the center is in operation.
-An individual who meets one of the following requirements must be present for the remaining 40% of the day: - 1.
-A program leader who is at least twenty one (21) years of age and has at least three (3) months of full-time or equivalent part time verifiable experience working with children; OR - 2.
-A program leader who is at least eighteen (18) years of age and has at least one (1) year full-time or equivalent part-time verifiable experience working with children; or - 3.
-Two program leaders who are at least nineteen (19) years of age and have at least three (3) months of full-time or equivalent part-time verifiable experience working with children. - B. If the program director cannot be present 60% of any day the center is in operation, an individual who meets program director qualifications must substitute for the director. - C. There must be at least one (1) program leader providing supervision with each group of THIRTY (30) or fewer children cared for by the center.
-At all times, staff must be actively supervising children. - D. There must be one (1) staff member for each fifteen (15) children in attendance. - At any time when nine (9) or more children are present at the center, there must be at least one (1) program leader actively supervising children and another responsible person at least sixteen (16) years of age on the premises.
-When 8 or fewer children are present, there must be at least 1 program leader on duty and a second staff member on call and immediately available in an emergency. - F. At all times, school-age child care personnel must be actively supervising the children. - G. In a mobile day camp program or an outdoor-based day camp program, the staff ratio given at Section 7.712.43, C and D, must be maintained, but there must be at least two (2) program leaders at all times with the children.
+- A. A program director must be present at the center at least 60 percent of any day the center is in operation.
+An individual who meets one of the following requirements must be present for the remaining 40 percent of the day: - 1.
+A qualified program leader who is at least twenty-one (21) years of age; OR - 2.
+A qualified program leader who is at least eighteen (18) years of age and has at least one (1) year (1820 hours) full-time or equivalent part-time verifiable experience working with children; or - 3.
+Two qualified program leaders who are at least nineteen (19) years of age. - B. If the program director cannot be present 60 percent of any day the center is in operation, an individual who meets program director qualifications must substitute for the director. - C. There must be at least one (1) program leader providing supervision with each group of thirty (30) or fewer children cared for by the center.
+When four (4) year olds are in attendance, there must be at least one program leader providing supervision with each group of twenty-four (24) or fewer children cared for by the center.